 We hope that you are all well and stay well.

 Miss.
 Jackson, Miss.
 Hughes, Miss.
-Gregory, Mrs. Richards and Miss.
+Gregory, Mrs. Davies, Mrs. Richards and Miss.
 Quane.

 Welcome to the Year 3 webpage.
 We hope this will keep you fully informed of activities and events happening in Year 3.
 We will also use this webpage to give parents the best information of how to support the learning and development of your child when at home, to compliment school activities.

 Year 3 Staff

 Year 3 TA Support: Miss Quane and Mrs Richards

 In all Year 3 classes games will be on a Tuesday and PE on a Thursday.
 They should bring their PE kit in at the beginning of each half term.
 It should stay in school every day and it will be sent home at the end of each half term to be washed.